 What is Connected TV?

 So when someone asks, “What is CTV?” the simplest answer is that it’s internet-enabled television.
-Instead of watching live cable broadcasts, viewers stream shows and movies on demand, often through subscription platforms like Netflix, Hulu, Disney+, or ad-supported platforms like Pluto TV and Tubi.
+Instead of watching live cable broadcasts, viewers stream shows and movies on demand, often through subscription services like Netflix, Hulu, Disney+, or ad-supported platforms like Pluto TV and Tubi.

 What is CTV Advertising?

-CTV advertising is the placement of video ads within content streamed on connected TVs.
-These are the commercials that run before, during, or after a show or movie on streaming platforms that support ads.
 Unlike traditional linear TV commercials, CTV ads are delivered digitally, allowing for advanced targeting, real-time measurement, and greater flexibility.
 In other words, CTV marketing lets brands reach audiences who have largely cut the cord on cable but still spend significant time watching TV content, just through internet-connected devices.
+CTV advertising spend is expected to reach $46.89 billion by 2028, significantly outpacing traditional TV ad spending for the first time ever.
+If you’re considering investing in CTV ads, now’s the time to do it—and we’ll show you how to.

-CTV Ads are digital video commercials served to viewers who watch content through a connected TV device.
+CTV ads are digital video commercials served to viewers who watch content through a connected TV device.
 They often look just like traditional TV commercials in both format and length, but behind the scenes, they operate more like online ads.
 CTV advertising works by combining the broad reach and immersive experience of television with the sophisticated targeting capabilities of digital marketing.

-So if you’ve ever wondered how connected TV advertising actually works, the answer is that it’s essentially digital video advertising displayed on the largest screen in the house.
 Thanks to its internet-based delivery, it brings all the advantages of dynamic targeting and performance tracking found in other digital channels, making it a powerful tool for modern marketers.

-5 Benefits of Connected TV Advertising
+5 Benefits of CTV Advertising

 Why are brands investing so heavily in connected TV advertising?
 The benefits are substantial: